IsSuEat/diskpy/README.md

 diskpy
 ======
-requires matplotlib

 plots disk usage via pie chart

+requires matplotlib or pyqt4 to draw the gui

+qt4 gui is currently taken from pyqt4 examples but will be remade

+Usage:

-execute run.py /path
+ run.py /path [-gui]